jqueiroz/lojban.io/README.md

 Otherwise, if you are running any other Linux distribution, please refer to [Getting Nix](https://nixos.org/nix/download.html) for details on how to install Nix.
 In most cases, the setup is pretty simple: as a regular user, just run `curl https://nixos.org/nix/install | sh` and follow the instructions, if any.

-The reason we use Nix is that it enables the use of [nix shells](https://nixos.org/nixos/nix-pills/developing-with-nix-shell.html), which are isolated and reproducible build environments.
+The reason we use Nix is that it enables the use of [nix shells](https://nixos.org/nixos/nix-pills/developing-with-nix-shell.html), which are pure and reproducible build environments.
 Even though our build process relies on third party tools, such as stack and ghc for compiling Haskell code and [less](http://lesscss.org/usage/) for compiling _\*.less_ files into _\*.css_ files, you do not need to install these tools into your environment.
 Rather, we employ build scripts that wrap the execution of these tools into isolated environments.